Check your rebate eligibility

 No Net Cost vs No Upfront Cost

 No upfront cost means you pay $0 on installation day.
 No net cost means your electricity savings exceed your repayments, so you're cash-flow positive from day one.
-Most well-designed solar systems in Australia achieve both — $0 upfront and positive cash flow immediately.
+Most well-designed solar systems in Australia achieve both: $0 upfront and positive cash flow immediately.
+Your ongoing savings also depend on the feed-in tariff rate your retailer pays for exported energy.

 State-by-State $0 Solar Pathways